 3.9 Outliers in 'The Ability Construct Knowledge' based on the boxplot method (1.5*IQR)

-Figure 12.
+Fig. 12.
 Data The Ability to Construct Knowledge in the Bloxpot Method

 The analysis identified two outliers in 'The Ability to Construct Knowledge' column, both with a value of 25.
 The boxplot for 'Distribution of The Ability to Construct Knowledge' visually confirms the presence of outliers, represented by two points below the lower whisker, corresponding to the value of 25.
 The lower bound for outlier detection was calculated as 46.375, and the upper bound was 109.375.
 Any value below 46.375 or above 109.375 is considered an outlier.